 How to buy a property in Spain?
 Step by step buying process using the example of the Costa Del Sol region

-: Eve Keerus-Jusupov, CEO of Merlis Homes SL.
+Author: Eve Keerus-Jusupov, CEO of Merlis Homes SL.

 I help you find your ideal second home or commercial property on the Costa del Sol.